CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
+├── LICENSE            <- Open-source license.
 ├── Makefile           <- Makefile with convenience commands like `make data`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── petscan        <- Data from third party sources "PetScan".
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for "Survival Analysis" .
 │   └── raw            <- The original, immutable data dump.
+│       ├── Quarry     <- immutable datasets extracted from "Quarry": Biographies with creation dates, Articles from Archive, Articles nominated in Article for Deletion with nomination dates .
+│       └── Wikidata   <- The original, immutable datasets extracted from "Wikidata": data with vital information such as gender, date of birth and date of death .
+│
 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details
 │